GREYHAIRLOSS

 10. This product promotes hair growth because it contains all the hair’s vital nutrients

-And lastly, if the product is promoted on the web, check in the whois directory who is behind the website promoting it.
+And lastly, if the product is promoted on the web, check the website to see whether you can find the owner's name and physical address.
+If it is not mentioned on the site, check in the whois directory.
 If the name of the owner is hidden behind an anonymous proxy server (e.g. WhoisGuard) be careful.
-No serious person or recognised company providing free and honest hair loss or grey hair advice would hide their name.
+No person or company that has discovered and now promotes their own unique product, promoted as the ultimate cure for baldness, and having honest intentions, would hide their name and address.
+If their name and address are protected, try to contact them through their contact page and ask who they are and why they opted to remain anonymous.
 Sometimes you find out that a website providing general advice on either grey hair or hair loss is run by the originator or the marketer of a certain product that happens to be subtly promoted on that site.
 In such instances, the advice provided on that product might not be entirely objective.